 When you click on the Styles icon, you have the ability to change the typography and the colours of your entire site.
 And if you look down further below, you also have an option to customise the appearance of specific blocks for your whole site.
 Just to take note, Styles will be available to use regardless of what template or template parts you are editing.
 If you click on Typography, you will be able to manage the typography settings for text and links.
 You can change the background colour of your site or the colour of text and links in one click.
 You will see at the top right it says ‘set a background colour or gradient for the whole website.’

 How to manage templates via the Site Editor?
 Click on the WordPress icon top left and make your way to templates.
 Templates are groups of blocks combined to create a design for a web page.
 Let’s open the Page template.
 You could also say templates can be described as a full-page layout.
 That includes things like header, content and footer areas.
 Click on the List View.
-And at the top you will see the header and at the bottom of the page, your footer and in the middle your Post Content block.
-And it is important to note that content is displayed by the Post Content block.
+At the top you will see the header and at the bottom of the page, your footer and in the middle your Post Content block.
 When you create a template, you get the best use when you separate the reusable parts from the dynamic part.
 The dynamic part is the content part that will change for every page that uses the template.
 The usable parts are the static parts of the template that will stay the same.
-For example, the header and the footer.
-In this example, I have updated the page template.
-As you will see, we have a new header template part, a new footer template part, and the Post Content block displays the content of the page assigned to this template.
+Templates are not for posting content.
+Templates for a post or page display your content with the Post Content block.
+Templates are, as the name implies, design templates that can be used by single or multiple pages and posts.

 Lastly, you might decide to add a new template part.
 And when you add a new template part you have an option between general, header and footer template parts.
 General template parts are not tied to any particular area.
 And remember to give your template part a descriptive name.